subirjolly/literate-doodle/README.md

 Once you are ready, go ahead and start playing with the Transaction Price and the `Order Now` button.
 You total points for the currently selected customer should be visible on top.

 ## Testing
+NOTE: Just in case you aren't able to run the tests, I also have added the videos of the test runs to `test-videos` folder.

 To Run all Cypress tests without seeing in Browser `yarn e2e:all`